Flag Etiquette for Memorial Day Weekend

-The American flag is considered a living entity and never dips to any person or thing.
-It is the premier symbol of our patriotism and proclaims our country’s commitment to freedom.
-The rules and customs governing the flag’s care and display are something that all citizens of the United States can easily learn.
+The American flag is treated with the same respect as a living entity and never dips to any person or thing.
+It is the premier symbol of our patriotism and proclaims our country's commitment to freedom.
+The rules and customs governing the flag's care and display are something that all citizens of the United States can learn and employ.

 Care of the Flag

 The American flag should always be handled respectfully, and should be carefully protected in storage and in use so that it won't be damaged.
 Every precaution should be taken to prevent it from becoming soiled, tattered, or torn.
 It should not touch the ground, water, or floor.
 When handling the flag don't let it brush against other objects.

 If the flag gets wet, it should be smoothed and hung until dry—never roll, fold, or put it away while still damp.
 Flags should be dry-cleaned, not washed, and kept in good repair.
 It's fine to trim and repair ragged edges or re-sew stripes that have separated in the wind.

 According to the United States Flag Code, Title 4, Chapter 1, "The flag, when it is in such a condition that it is no longer a fitting emblem of display, should be retired and destroyed in a dignified way, preferably by burning."
 Many American Legion Posts provide this service.